 - (Total Traffic Value of the Top-Ranking URL / Keyword Difficulty) x Relevancy Score

-Let’s say you are targeting the keyword “best food delivery apps.”
+Let’s say you target the keyword “best food delivery apps.”
+The process would look like:

 - Keyword difficulty: 62